-As you prepare to leave your office for an extended break – for travel, sabbatical, research, etc – take a couple of minutes to reduce your impact with a few simple steps:
+As you prepare to leave your office for an extended break – for travel, sabbatical, research, winter shutdown, etc – take a couple of minutes to reduce your impact with a few simple steps:

 - Help wayward dishes make it back to the dining halls.
 You’ve seen the Dish Return Bins around campus all semester and you’ve probably heard the slogan Bring it Back!
 Please help the custodial teams and dining services by collecting rogue dishes and depositing them in one of the many Dish Return Bins around campus.
 No sharp knives should be placed in the bins.

 - BONUS: Give Up Your Trash Can Consider getting on the Ditch-Your-Trash-Can bandwagon to reduce plastic in the waste stream.
 Follow the link to learn more.)

 *(At the end of the spring semester, they can also be donated in the Give It Up storage containers scattered around campus.
 OIT also runs a computer recycling program for students, staff, & faculty called Green Up on May 29, 30 and 31 this year.
 Printers, monitors and computer peripherals are accepted.
 Do not bring household items like TVs, VCRs, Microwaves, etc. Read more on their website.)

 Also take 2 minutes to treat yourself to the following student video (from Jamal Meneide ’19) about Bring it Back!